civicrm/civicrm-dev-docs/docs/extend-stages.md

 &mdash; and build a richer whole for the entire ecosystem.

-Of course, this sharing arrangement means that many members of the community have a split roles.
+Of course, this sharing arrangement means that many members of the community have split roles.
 For example:

 -   **Consumers** want to quickly browse the available extensions, pick the ones which look best, and install them.
 They